open-wc/open-wc/docs/faq/README.md

 This concept is called attribute reflection.

-However, this is not true for the checked attribute on an input element of type checkbox.
-The checked _attribute_ on the input element does not reflect the property to an attribute, and should only be relied on to set an initial state.
+However, this is not true for the `checked` attribute on an input element of type checkbox.
+The `checked` property on the input element does not reflect to an attribute, and should only be relied on to set an initial state.
 Consider the following example:

 ```html
 <input id="mycheck" type="checkbox" checked></input>